madebykind/madebykind-v3/content/work/papyrus.md

   ## Tone of voice

   The strategic and creative work began in the workshops.
 Through those conversations, we repositioned Papyrus from a crisis-led organisation to one defined by hope.
 That shift informed everything.
-We drafted a new strapline, 'Here for Life', and worked down through a refocused vision and mission, sharpening how Papyrus expresses its purpose.
+We drafted a new strapline, ‘Here for Life’, and worked down through a refocused vision and mission, sharpening how Papyrus expresses its purpose.
 The foundations were solid before anything else was built.
 The tone of voice and messaging framework grew directly from that groundwork.

   We built a framework that gives the Papyrus team the tools to communicate with young people in a way that is direct, human and supportive.
 That included detailed guidance on navigating the particular sensitivities of suicide and mental health language, which is a complex communication challenge in the charity sector.
-Content hierarchies, do's and don'ts, and clear examples give the team the confidence to communicate consistently, whoever is writing.
+Content hierarchies, do’s and don’ts, and clear examples give the team the confidence to communicate consistently, whoever is writing.

   Getting this right matters.
 For an organisation like Papyrus, the wrong word at the wrong moment can do harm.
-The right one can offer a glimmer of hope that can change the course of a young person's life.
+The right one can offer a glimmer of hope that can change the course of a young person’s life.

   </div>
 </div>